8 days off work

 Meet the dragons

 Rise early and head to Komodo Island in pursuit of Komodo Dragons, the world's largest lizard.
-Averaging between two and three metres long, these legendary creatures can only be found on a handful of islands within the National Park and in order to see them in their natural habitat you’ll trek through the centre of the island alongside a guide from the local village.
+Averaging between two and three metres long, these legendary creatures can only be found on a handful of islands within the National Park and in order to see them in their natural habitat you’ll walk through the centre of the island alongside a guide from the local village.
 Do a little more kayaking and snorkelling before spending your final night on the boat, soaking up another dramatic sunset.